 It’s much better to do this early to give you time to resolve any issues before critical sending days.
-Send slowly over a period of days or weeks, include a reminder of why contacts are receiving your mails (in case they’ve forgotten about you) as well as a clear unsubscribe link, suppress any soft bounces and remove anyone who continues to not engage.
+Send slowly over a period of days or weeks, include a reminder of why contacts are receiving your emails (in case they’ve forgotten about you) as well as a clear unsubscribe link, suppress any soft bounces and remove anyone who continues to not engage.

 Risk: Abandoned email addresses will usually hard bounce for at least 6 months before being repurposed as a recycled trap.

-Spam traps, especially pristine type traps, are very commonly found in this kind of data – and they tend to be the ones that cause the most serious kinds of blocklistings that have the widest impact across mailbox providers and take the longest to resolve.
+Spam traps, especially pristine type traps, are very commonly found in this kind of data – and they tend to be the ones that cause the most serious kinds of block listings that have the widest impact across mailbox providers and take the longest to resolve.

 The first step is to use whatever information is available to try to identify the source of the problematic data.
-Different trap operators will offer up some information that’s redacted to a greater or lesser extent; some offer a rough estimate of date and time when the trap was hit, others will provide the subject line of the email sent that hit the trap.
+Different trap operators will offer up some information that’s redacted to a greater or lesser extent; some offer a rough estimate of the date and time when the trap was hit, and others will provide the subject line of the email sent that hit the trap.

-The next step is to temporarily stop sending to all data that’s come from the high risk source while you go through step three: segmenting out contacts who you know are engaged.
+The next step is to temporarily stop sending to all data that’s come from the high-risk source while you go through step three: segmenting out contacts who you know are engaged.
 Purchase history, opens, clicks, etc. can all be used holistically to identify recipients who are most likely to be real people who want to hear from you.

 Finally, it’s time to plug the hole in your data collection.
 Depending on the type of trap, it can indicate different areas of vulnerability: